commercialhaskell/stack/doc/nix_integration.md

 before.
 Therefore it is no longer necessary to run `stack setup` unless you want to cache a GHC installation before running the build.

-If `enable:` is omitted or set to `false`, you can still build in a nix-shell by passing the `--nix` flag to stack, for instance `stack --nix build`.
+If `enable:` is omitted or set to `false` in your `stack.yaml` file, you can still build within a nix-shell by overriding Stack through the `--nix` flag, for instance `stack --nix build`.
 Passing any `--nix*` option to the command line will do the same.

 **Known limitation on macOS:** currently, `stack --nix ghci` fails on macOS, due to a bug in GHCi when working with external shared